 - Take your foot off the accelerator pedal to allow the vehicle to coast and steer as straight ahead as the road conditions allow.
-This combination will help stabilize the vehicle - Do not correct trailer sway by steering or applying the brakes.
+This combination will help stabilize the vehicle - Do not correct trailer sway by steering or applying the brakes. - 2.
+When the trailer sway stops, gently apply the brakes and pull to the side of the road in a safe area.

-- When the trailer sway stops, gently apply the brakes and pull to the side of the road in a safe area. - Try to rearrange the trailer load so it is balanced as described earlier in this section. - Be careful when passing other vehicles.
+- 3. Try to rearrange the trailer load so it is balanced as described earlier in this section. - Be careful when passing other vehicles.
 Passing while towing a trailer requires considerably more distance than normal passing.
 Remember, the length of the trailer must also pass the other vehicle before you can safely change lanes. - Downshift the transmission to a lower gear for engine braking when driving down steep or long hills.
-This will help slow the vehicle without applying the brakes. - Avoid holding the brake pedal down too long or too frequently.
+This will help slow the vehicle without applying the brakes. - To maintain engine braking efficiency and electrical charging performance, do not use overdrive. - Avoid holding the brake pedal down too long or too frequently.
 This could cause the brakes to overheat, resulting in reduced braking efficiency. - Increase your following distance to allow for greater stopping distances while towing a trailer.
-Anticipate stops and brake gradually. - NISSAN recommends that the cruise control not be used while towing a trailer.
+Anticipate stops and brake gradually. - Do not use cruise control while towing a trailer.

 - Some states or provinces have specific regulations and speed limits for vehicles that are towing trailers.
-Obey the local speed limits. - Check your hitch, trailer wiring harness connections, and trailer wheel lug nuts after 50 miles (80 km) of travel and at every break. - When launching a boat, don't allow the water level to go over the exhaust tail pipe or rear bumper. - Make sure you disconnect the trailer lights before backing the trailer into the water or the trailer lights may burn out.
+Obey the local speed limits. - Check your hitch, trailer wiring harness connections, and trailer wheel lug nuts after 50 miles (80 km) of travel and at every break. - When stopped in traffic for long periods of time in hot weather, put the vehicle in the P (Park) position. - When launching a boat, don't allow the water level to go over the exhaust tail pipe or rear bumper. - Make sure you disconnect the trailer lights before backing the trailer into the water or the trailer lights may burn out.